emmercm/igir/docs/roms/filtering.md

-# ROM Filtering & Preferences
+# ROM Filtering

-Igir offers many options for filtering as well as 1G1R preferences/priorities (when combined with the `--single` option).
+Igir offers _many_ options for filtering out unwanted games.
 ROM filters cut down the list of games desired for a set, and any games filtered out will not appear in [reports](../output/reporting.md).
-ROM preferences decide what duplicates to eliminate (1G1R).

-!!! tip

-    Filters & preferences are applied before generating [fixdats](../dats/fixdats.md) and [dir2dats](../dats/dir2dat.md), allowing you to DATs for your exact needs!

-## Filters

-Multiple filter options can be specified at once.
+Multiple filter options can be specified at once, and they will all be applied in a "logical and" fahsion.

 !!! note

     Filters are applied against all [DATs](../dats/scanning.md) _before_ [ROM matching](matching.md) happens.
 If no DATs are provided, Igir will [infer DATs](../dats/dir2dat.md) from the input files.

+!!! tip

+    Filters and [1G1R preferences](1g1r.md) are applied before generating [fixdats](../dats/fixdats.md) and [dir2dats](../dats/dir2dat.md), allowing you to generate DATs for your exact needs!

-### Game name filter
+## Game name filter

 ```text
 --filter-regex <pattern|filename>, --filter-regex-exclude <pattern|filename>